 Routine triggers.
 Maybe you always order food delivery on Fridays or grab snacks during work breaks.
 These patterns can be changed once you identify them.

 Try tracking everything you spend for one week.
 Don’t judge anything.
 Simply observe.
 This gives a clear picture of both habits and emotions involved.
 Later, create a budget plan tailored to your real behavior, not just what you think it should be.
+To stop spending money on unnecessary things, you need to identify the habits and situations that lead to those purchases.

 Practical Strategies to Reduce Spending (That Actually Work)

 Once you know why you overspend, it becomes much easier to change your habits.
 These strategies are simple but effective because they address the exact moments where money usually slips away.
+They help you avoid unnecessary expenses without feeling restricted or overwhelmed.

 1. Use a waiting period rule